Constraining primordial black holes as dark matter using the global 21-cm signal with X-ray heating and excess radio

 where $w=1.5$ as already mentioned before, $N_{\mathrm{X}}$ is the number of X-ray photons emitted per stellar baryon, $E_0=\SI{0.2}{\kilo\electronvolt}$ and $E_1=\SI{30}{\kilo\electronvolt}$ are the minimum and maximum X-ray energy relevant for heating.
 We get $N_{\mathrm{X}}\sim 1$ on extrapolating 0.5--$\SI{8}{\kilo\electronvolt}$ $L_{\mathrm{X}}$-SFR relation (given in eq.~\ref{LxSFR}) to 0.2--$\SI{30}{\kilo\electronvolt}$.

 In analogy with Ly~$\alpha$ emissivity, we can now construct X-ray emissivity as follows (in units of number per unit time per unit energy per unit comoving volume) \cite{Mesinger_11, Mesinger_13}

+where $m_{\mathrm{b}}$ is the average baryon mass (eq.~\ref{abm}) and $\dot{\rho}_\star$ is the comoving SFRD (eq.~\ref{fstar}).
 We will vary $f_{\mathrm{X}}$ between 0.1 and 10, with 1 as its base model value.
 This choice is consistent with previous studies \cite{Fialkov_17, Cohen17}.
 In figure~\ref{comb} we show how our gas temperature and 21-cm signal change when $f_{\mathrm{X}}$ is changed.

 The microscopic mechanism of X-ray heating can be explained as follows \cite{F06, Madau_2017}.
 First, the X-rays photoionize the \textsc{H\,i} and He\,\textsc{i}.
-In this process hot energetic electron are produced which dissipate their energy via atomic excitations, secondary ionizations, or collisions with other electrons.
+In this process hot energetic electrons are produced which dissipate their energy via atomic excitations, secondary ionizations, or collisions with other electrons.
 As a result the average kinetic energy, and hence the temperature of IGM, increases.

 There are mainly two types of estimates for X-ray heating in literature.
 Some studies give this simply as a certain fraction of emissivity \cite{F06,Mirocha_2013, Mirocha_2015}.
 The other type is a more physically motivated version where it is calculated from the background specific intensity of X-rays, $J_{\mathrm{X}}$ \cite{Mesinger_11, Mesinger_13, Mirocha_14}.
 We use the second version with the detailed mathematical structure as follows.
 The standard photoheating rate is \cite{Madau_2017}